DAS-OATs/astrocook/docs/data.md

 ---
 layout: default
-title: Data structures
+title: Handling data
 has-children: true
 nav_order: 3
 ---

-# Data structures
+# Handling data

-An overview of the data you will be handling
+More details on what you can do with your data
 {: .fs-6 .fw-300}